How to Prevent Moisture Build-Up in HVAC Systems

 To maintain proper airflow:

-- Keep return vents clear and unobstructed
+• Keep return vents clear of furniture, curtains, boxes, and stored items

 If airflow issues are already causing symptoms, you may also notice patterns described in signs of HVAC condensation problems, where condensation becomes visible around vents and ducts.